the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-socials.md

 (cl-inclusive-events-social-events-timing)=
 ## Choosing a Time for Networking
-If your event schedule allows, ensure that you offer at least one networking or social event during the day.
+Ideally, at least one networking or social event will take place during the main event's program.

 Social and networking sessions are key elements of conferences and other knowledge-sharing events.
 Social events provide attendees with opportunities to share ideas, connect with potential collaborators, and build partnerships between attendees at different institutions.